mariasr3/pytprot/README.md

 ```

 We have indicated the input, output file and the **-f** flag the same way as before.
 As this is a macrocomplex, we will need to indicate the **-m** flag.
 Within the macrocomplex processsing, we can indicate a specific contact distance (Å) with **-d** and a specific number of contacts with **-nc**.
 For this example, we will assume two chains to be interacting if there are 5 or more contacts at 8 Å between their CA backbone.
 As the **-v** flag is set, when running the program, we will see the processing information on the Terminal.
-After it finishes running, the output model will be saved with a timestamp and the number of chains that the model has.
+After it finishes running, the output model will be saved with a timestamp and the number of chains that the model has, in the provided output folder.